- Welcome Message

 What will I study?

-At AS you will study rivers, coasts, population and the geography of disease.
-You will also learn about cartographic, statistical and ICT skills used in geography.
+In Year 12 you will study coasts, hazards and the geography of places.
+You will also learn about cartographic, statistical and ICT skills used in geography, as well as taking part in fieldwork days.

 What does it combine with?